acmdas/das_fieldstones/morefieldstones2019.md

 W - There was this storm.

-Dr - so, how did you feel when you saw the storm?
+Dr - So, how did you feel when you saw the storm?

 W - I felt frozen.